albar965/littlenavmap-manual/en/INTRO.md

 You can change the text size permanently in the options dialog for these windows.

-A quick way to change the text size is to use the mousewheel and `Ctrl` key.
+A quick way to change the text size is to use the mouse wheel and `Ctrl` key.
 This setting won't be saved across sessions, though.

 #### Error Messages